How to Clean Your Home During A Virus

 - Wash your sheets every two-three days in hot water.
 I use a disinfectant during times of sickness in my laundry as well.
 Washing in hot water is a good start but it doesn’t kill all the germs.
 I like to use Lysol Laundry Sanitizer when we have sickness in the home.
 It is important that you wash your sheets and pillowcases often when you have a sick one.

 - Don’t reuse towels while sick.
 I know saving on laundry is important, but when you are sick, don’t reuse towels.
+Have a basket in your bathroom to throw your handtowels after each use along with your bath towels.
+This will keep germs from spreading from one hand to another.

 - All Disinfectants work best if you follow the directions given specifically for each cleaner.
 But in general, disinfectants take time to work.
 When spraying your bathroom and kitchen, spray all surfaces and let them sit wet for 10 minutes.
 If you spray and then wipe immediately, you will be doing little disinfecting.